← Back to ResourcesPet Insurance Guide

 When to enroll?

-Day 1 of bringing the Berner home, BEFORE any vet visit.
-Sequence: adopt → enroll → wait 14 to 30 day waiting period → schedule wellness exam.
+Day 1 of bringing the Berner home, BEFORE any Calgary vet visit.
+Sequence: adopt → enroll → wait out the insurer's illness waiting period → schedule wellness exam.

 Calgary cost?